e-kwsm/nwchem-wiki/TCE.md

 accounting for triples, either in iterative or non-iterative fashion, the local memory usage is proportional to `tilesize`<sup>6</sup>.
-This means that in the CCSD(T), CCSDt, CCSDT, CR-EOMCCSD(T), EOMCCSDt, EOMCCSDT, LR-CCSDT caluclations the tilesize cannot be defined too large.
+This means that in the CCSD(T), CCSDt, CCSDT, CR-EOMCCSD(T), EOMCCSDt, EOMCCSDT, LR-CCSDT calculations the tilesize cannot be defined too large.

 ### Dynamic load balancing parallelism